 - Lloyd in Breakout Kings has an IQ of 210.

 - Stealth example in the Lois and Clark episode Smart kids, where some children drink an intelligence-boosting serum.
 Although no explicit score was given, the scientist who created the formula stated that its effects were much greater than the "10 to 100% increase in IQ" he expected; also, the children were smarter than average to start with.
 This means their IQs must have been much higher than 200.

-- In Choujuu Sentai Liveman the Big Bad Bias wants his Dragons to gain an IQ of 1000, so he can harvest their brains for himself.
+- In Choujuu Sentai Liveman the Big Bad Bias wants The Dragon to gain an IQ of 1000, so he can harvest their brains for himself.

 - Temperance Brennan in Bones.
 We don't know the exact number but it's 'significantly above' 163.